 7. Spend Time with Your Husband

 Needless to say, motherhood comes with a full plate of responsibilities.
-Often times that can take a toll in any relationship.
+Oftentimes times that can take a toll on any relationship.

-So, as you prepare for motherhood, don’t forget to make it a priority to spend time with your significant other.
+So, as you prepare for motherhood, even if it isn’t a babymoon, don’t forget to make it a priority to spend time with your significant other.

 Your motherhood journey starts the minute you go into labor.
 So getting ready for labor and delivery is a very smart choice.

-The more you know about the birthing process including the more prepared you’ll be.
+The more you know about the birthing process the more prepared you’ll be.